 Jubilee Park Improvements & Survey

 Thank you to everyone who completed the survey for us.
-You can download a copy of the first results here.
-Councillors will have a full discussion about the results at their February 2019 meeting when the final report and recommendations are published.
+You can download a copy of the final survey results, together with charts and summaries.

 The last Jubilee Park Newsletter is available to download here.
-All being well, the new equipment will be installed w/c 21 January 2019.
-Read more in the newsletter.
+Installation is now completed and the official opening will be on Saturday 20 April 2019.
+More details soon.